-For more than eleven years, our attorneys have provided representation to Conservators of the Person and Estate.
+For more than fifteen years, our attorneys have provided representation to Conservators of the Person and Estate.
 We represent individuals, licensed private professional fiduciaries, and entities in connection with Conservatorships of the Person and Conservatorships of the Estate, including the preparation and filing of petitions for the appointment of Conservators of the Person and Conservators of the Estate, and including the ongoing representation of Conservators of the Person and Conservators of the Estate to advise and assist them with the performance of their duties as Conservators.

 Common petitions we assist our clients to prepare and file include: